patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

 @product@'s
 [role-based permissions system](/discover/portal/-/knowledge_base/7-2/roles-and-permissions)
-lets administrators define the actions that users can take on assets, including [files](/discover/portal/-/knowledge_base/7-2/adding-files-to-a-document-library#granting-file-permissions-and-roles).
+lets administrators choose which actions users can take on assets, including [files](/discover/portal/-/knowledge_base/7-2/adding-files-to-a-document-library#granting-file-permissions-and-roles).
-Administrators can let users collaborate on files by assigning the appropriate file permissions to a role, and then assigning those users to that role.
-Similarly, non-administrative users can grant permissions for files they own to specific roles.
+Administrators can let users collaborate on files by assigning the appropriate file permissions to a role, and then assigning users to that role.
+Similarly, non-administrative users can grant permissions to roles for files they own.

-There are certain situations, however, where this role-based permissions system falls short.
-For example, if an appropriate role doesn't exist, users must ask an administrator to create it and assign users to it. @product@'s sharing feature solves this problem by letting users share files directly with each other.
-This lets users share files without requiring intervention from an administrator, which saves time and effort for everyone.
+This role-based permissions system sometimes falls short.
+For example, if a role appropriate for file collaboration doesn't exist, an administrator must create it and set its users and permissions.
+Non-administrative users can't create or manage roles.
+Also, if a user wants to share a file with one other user, it's not practical for an administrator to create and manage a role for only two users. @product@'s sharing feature solves these problems by letting users share files directly with each other, without involving an administrator.
+This saves time and effort for everyone.
 After all, sharing is caring.

 When a user shares a file, that user grants some of their permissions for that file to the receiving user.
 The user sharing the file must grant at least the